awesto/django-shop/docs/reference/order.rst

 possible.
 These transition further can trigger other events themselves.
 This prevents to accidently perform invalid actions such as fulfilling orders, which haven't been paid yet.

-In class ``Order`` there is an attribute ``status`` which is of type ``FSMField``.
-In practice this is a char-field, which can hold preconfigured states, but which can't be changed by program code.
-Instead, by calling specially decorated class methods, this state changes from one or more allowed source states into one predefined target state.
+In class :class:`shop.models.order.BaseOrder` contains an attribute ``status`` which is of type ``FSMField``.
+In practice this is a char-field, which can hold preconfigured states, but which *can not* be changed by program code.
+Instead, by calling specially decorated class methods, this state then changes from one or more allowed source states into one predefined target state.
+We denote this as a *state transition*.

 An incomplete example:

 .. code-block:: python

+	class Order(models.Model):
+	    # other attributes

 	    @transition(field=status, source='new', target='created')
 	    def populate_from_cart(self, cart, request):
 	        # perform some side effects ...